gramineproject/graphene/Documentation/building.rst

   in all Graphene components, builds them without optimizations, and enables detailed debug logs in Graphene.

+- To create a debug build that does not disable optimizations, run :command:`make DEBUGOPT=1`.

 - To build with ``-Werror``, run :command:`make WERROR=1`.

 - To specify custom mirrors for downloading the Glibc source, use :command:`make